federueda/Spark-WordCount/README.md

 <img src="https://github.com/federueda/Spark_WordCount/blob/master/docs/JupyterSpark.png" width="750" height="300" title="Spark">
 </p>

-The resulting word is "AS" used 4267 times in the text file.
+The resulting word is "as" used 4267 times in the text file.